syegres/fix8/README.md

 1. If you believe you have found a problem that needs fixing, **go to the [Jira Issues Page](https://fix8engine.atlassian.net/), register and create an issue.** Select 'fix8' as the project and provide *as much detail as possible*.
-Attach supporting files and extracts, like logfiles, stack traces, sample configuruation files, config.log, etc.
+Attach supporting files and extracts, like logfiles, sgack traces, sample configuruation files, config.log, etc.

 1. If you have already implemented a fix, and wish to make a pull request on Github, *create an issue in Jira first*.
 This will help us track the problem and ensure that the solution is properly tested.